10 recommended wineries in Yamanashi (Katsunuma, Shioyama, Kofu) where you can enjoy tours and tastings

 Tastings at the café range from 100 yen for an individual item to around 700 yen for a set (3-4 different wines).

-At the tasting café in the wine gallery, visitors can taste more than 20 brands of wine.
-Among them, the tasting sets are themed, making it easy for even wine novices to choose.
-There are always about five different sets, including selections that are only available at the winery and brands that have won awards at domestic and international competitions, although the themes change with the seasons.
+At the tasting counter in the wine gallery, you can taste more than 20 brands of wine.
+Among them, tasting sets are themed, making it easy for even wine novices to choose.
+There are always about five different sets, including selections that are only available at the winery and brands that have won awards at national and international competitions, although the themes change with the seasons.

-The café menu also includes light meals that go well with wine, which can be enjoyed on the "Wine Gallery Garden," a grassy area adjacent to the café on sunny days.
+The menu also includes snacks to go with the wines, which can be enjoyed on the lawn adjacent to the tasting counter in the "Wine Gallery Garden" on sunny days.

 The theme of the tour, such as a comparison of European and Koshu varieties, is a nice touch!
 The wine museum is also well-stocked.